Liberation from Fascist Occupation Day: History

-On 23 August 1944, King Michael I of Romania, alongside politicians from allied opposition parties (the Romanian Communist Party, the Social Democratic Party, the National Liberal Party, and the National Peasants' Party) led a coup against Romanian Conducător, Marshal Ion Antonescu, and his fascist government.
-The successful coup, now known as King Michael's Coup, was organized in part due to the Romanian governments alignment with Nazi Germany and the Axis powers.
-The day after the coup, the Army Group Dumitrescu and the Romanian Fourth Army joined the 2nd and 3rd Ukrainian Fronts of the Red Army in southeastern Romania to fight the Axis in a Soviet-led offensive in the major cities of Iași and Chișinău.
+On 23 August 1944, King Michael I of Romania, alongside politicians from allied opposition parties (the Romanian Communist Party, the Social Democratic Party, the National Liberal Party, and the National Peasants' Party) led a coup against Romanian Conducător, Marshal Ion Antonescu, and his Nazi Germany-aligned fascist government.
+The successful coup as was organized days after the Red Army's Jassy–Kishinev offensive had broken through Romanian lines in the north-east of the country.
+The day after the coup, the Army Group Dumitrescu and the Romanian Fourth Army joined the Soviet 2nd and 3rd Ukrainian Fronts to fight the other Axis powers.
 By 30 August, Soviet troops reached Bucharest and restored the Soviet presence in the Moldavian SSR.
 On 12 September 1944, Romania signed the Moscow Armistice with the Allies, which confirmed the Soviet–Romanian border as it was on 1 January 1941.
 Romania later participated alongside the Red Army in the Soviet-led offensive into Hungary, Czechoslovakia, and Austria.
 The Soviet Army continued to have a presence in Romania until 1958.